metrorailings/OwlBlog/content/posts/week-16-insights.md

 ## 49ers @ Cardinals

-Murray not straight effective as a passer from the pocket.
+Murray not completely effective as a passer from the pocket, though Kliff is trying to get him into rhythm with uptempo short passes.